Hoatzin: Feeding and habits

 The hoatzin is a folivore—it eats the leaves (and to a lesser degree, the fruits and flowers) of the plants that grow in its marshy and riverine habitat.
 It clambers around along the branches in its search for food.
 The hoatzin uses a leathery "bump" on the bottom of its crop to help balance its weight on the branches.
 The species was once thought to eat the leaves of only arums and mangroves, but the species is now known to consume the leaves of more than 50 botanical species.
 One study, undertaken in Venezuela, found that the hoatzin's diet was 82% leaves, 10% flowers, and 8% fruit.
 Any feeding on insects or other animal matter is purely opportunistic or accidental.

-One of this species' many peculiarities is its unique digestive system, which contains specialized bacteria in the front part of the gut that break-down and ferment the foliar material they consume (much like cattle and other ruminants do).
+One of this species' many peculiarities is its unique digestive system, which contains specialized bacteria in the front part of the gut that break down and ferment the foliar material they consume (much like cattle and other ruminants do).
 This process is more efficient than what has been measured in many other species of birds, with up to 70% of the plant fiber being digested.
-Unlike ruminants, however, which possess a rumen (a specialized, chambered stomach for bacterial fermentation), the hoatzin has an unusually large crop that is folded into two chambers, with a large, multi-chambered lower esophagus.
+Unlike ruminants, however, which possess a specialized, chambered stomach (rumen, reticulum, omasum, and abomasum for microbial fermentation), the hoatzin has an unusually large crop that is folded into two chambers, with a large, multichambered lower esophagus.

 Serrations on the beak help cut leaves into smaller pieces before they are swallowed.
 Because they lack the teeth of mammals, hoatzins do not chew the cud; instead, a combination of muscular pressure and abrasion by a "cornified" lining of the crop is used as an equivalent to remastication, allowing fermentation and trituration to occur at the same site.
-The fermented foliage produces methane which the bird expels through burping.
+The fermented foliage produces methane, which the bird expels through burping.
 Its stomach chamber and gizzard are much smaller than in other birds.
 Its crop is so large as to displace the flight muscles and keel of the sternum, much to the detriment of its flight capacity.
 The crop is supported by a thickened skin callus on the tip of the sternum, which helps the bird support the crop on a branch during rest and while digesting its food.
 A hoatzin's meal takes up to 45 hours to pass through its body.
 With a body weight as low as 700 g, the adult hoatzin is the smallest known animal with foregut fermentation (the lower limit for mammals is about 3 kg).

 Because of aromatic compounds in the leaves they consume, and the bacterial fermentation required to digest them, the birds have a disagreeable, manure-like odor and are only hunted by humans for food in times of dire need; local people also call it the "stinkbird" because of it.
-Much of the hoatzin's diet, including various types of Monstera, Philodendron and other aroids, contains a high concentration of calcium oxalate crystals, which, even in small amounts, can be greatly uncomfortable (and even dangerous) for humans to consume.
+Much of the hoatzin's diet, including various types of Monstera, Philodendron, and other aroids, contains a high concentration of calcium oxalate crystals, which even in small amounts, can be greatly uncomfortable (and even dangerous) for humans to consume.